 Services here tend to be among the most musical and progressive in the city.
 I particularly recommend the New Year’s Eve service, featuring original work from some of the best composers in town; and the Blessing of the Animals (on the feast day of St. Francis of Assisi, usually October 4), a ceremony in which New Yorkers bring their pets—ranging from puppies to pythons to thoroughbred horses—to be blessed.

-You can explore the cathedral on your own or on the Public Tour, offered 6 days a week; also inquire about the Vertical Tour (offered on Wednesdays and Saturdays), which takes you on a hike up the 11-flight circular staircase to the top, for spectacular views.
+You can explore the cathedral on your own or on the Public Tour, offered 6 days a week; also inquire about the Vertical Tour (offered on Mondays, Wednesdays and Saturdays), which takes you on a hike up the 11-flight circular staircase to the top, for spectacular views.